sameersbn/docker-gitlab/README.md

 ### External Redis Server

-The image can be configured to use an external redis server instead of starting a redis server internally.
+The image can be configured to use an external redis server.
 The configuration should be specified using environment variables while starting the GitLab image.

 *Assuming that the redis server host is 192.168.1.100*